yousif-alnaimi/JaffaCakesClassifier/README.md

 current recipe.
 This could find units denominated in g, ml, l, kg, oz, lb, tsp, tbsp, dessertspoon, and cup, and will convert them using standard conversions to convert them into grams or milliltres as appropriate.
-While these are not 100% comparable, as most liquids used will be of similar density to water, which in itself has a density of roughly 1g/ml, this should be close enough for our purposes.
-Should theunits not be ascertainable, the unit was defaulted to grams (this helps in the case of "a pinch of salt").
+While these are not 100% comparable, as most liquids used will be of similar density to water, which in itself has a density of roughly 1g/ml[[4]](#4), this should be close enough for our purposes.
+Should thevunits not be ascertainable, the unit was defaulted to grams (this helps in the case of "a pinch of salt").
 In this case, recipes where a unit was exclusively denominated in ounces was removed, as they had a high chance of subverting the regex detection due to inconsistent use of spaces, and this amounted to a small portion of total results skipped.
 Note that the recorded recipes omit ingredients related to flavouring that, in most cases, do not change whether the recipe is for a cake or biscuit, like nuts, fruits, and jams.
 An exception to this would be ground nuts, which act like flour, though there do not seem to be many recipes containing these.
 To filter out recipes like cheesecakes and other such irrelevant cakes and biscuits (these are not comparable to the sponge in a Jaffa Cake), recipes using less than 50 grams of either sugar or flour were removed from the list.

 Finally, this data was written into a csv from the dictionary of the recipe each time a new recipe was fully detected, as this means that, in the rare event of a crash or failure, progress is not lost (at the time of writing, the script